meme-masher/skyminer-game.github.io/README.md

 Hello and welcome to Skyminer!
 In this game, you must send missions to asteroids to mine up their resources.
 At the beginning, you have a 50/50 chance of having your mission succeed in not ending in a disproportionate ball of flames.
 If you make it, you gain XP.
 Gaining XP will reduce the chance of failure.
 And remember, no matter how 'jinxed' your game seems, it's all random.
 Good luck! :)

+(Read the version log for more details about the current version.)

 ## Version log
 **2017-02-04** Skyminer pre-alpha 0.01 is [live](https://skyminer-game.github.io)!
 It includes:
 * **Experience system** - every mission has a 1 / (XP+2) chance of crashing, and every successful mission rewards you with +1XP.